dervism/java-archetype/README.md

-# A simple Maven Java archetype
+# A simple Maven Archetype for Java

-Generates a Maven Java project with
+Generates a Maven project with

-- JDK 16 - with preview features enabled
+- JDK 16
-- Complete Maven setup with resources folders
 - JUnit 5

+You can change the Java version number when using the archetype from the commandline.